Signing kernel modules for Secure Boot

 $ sudo ./update-secureboot-policy --new-key

-Or through generating the keys ourselves:
+Or by generating the keys ourselves:

 $ sudo mkdir -p /var/lib/shim-signed/mok